8 Things You Need to Make Sushi at Home

 Cutting Board

-A good quality cutting board is essential for not only keeping knife edges in top condition, but also laying the stage for handing the fish.
+A good quality cutting board is essential for not only keeping knife edges in top condition, but also setting the stage for handling the fish.
 We recommend choosing something on the softer side, made from a material that can easily be sterilized.
 Our High Contrast Black Cutting Board is a favorite with sushi chefs because it helps the user work with precision and looks pristine in front of guests.

 Sharpening Stone